 What happened that day was my mind said, ‘enough is enough, I cannot take this worry and deep thinking anymore and to protect me, and you, I have to shut your emotions down’.
 And it did, I could no longer feel any emotions, there was no happiness, no joy and the whole world just appeared grey and lifeless.
 I just resembled a walking shell who felt detached from my surroundings and felt nothing.

 If I had known at the time what was going on, I would have heeded the warning, stopped worrying and would have taken the mental break I needed.
 But as I was clueless to why I was feeling this way I just took on these new symptoms as something else to worry about, figure out and defeat and because of this I fell deeper into the condition.

 And the deeper I fell, the more worry and concern was present and so I entered into the full Depersonalisation cycle.
 Everything I was doing to try and get better was the exact things that had brought the feelings on in the first place, talk about being blind !!

-If I had been more educated on DP before I suffered, then I would have known the reason why it was happening and would not have wasted years trying to figure it out and worrying about it daily and prevented myself sinking deeper and deeper into the condition.
+If I had been more educated on depersonalisation before I suffered, then I would have known the reason why it was happening and would not have wasted years trying to figure it out, worrying about it daily and so prevented myself sinking deeper and deeper into the condition.